 Do you really need to pay $50 per month for data that you’re not even using (or for texts and calls you barely make?).
 You can consider a WiFi-first phone plan like Republic Wireless as an alternative, especially if your campus has blanket WiFi.

 Ibotta is an app that lets you get discounts on products you already buy.
-Just download the app, check out offers, and shop as your normally would.
-You redeem the offers by taking a photo of your receipt, and the cash back is deposited into your Ibotta account within 48 hours.
+Just download the app, check out offers, and shop as you normally would.
+You redeem the offers by taking a photo of your receipt, and the cashback is deposited into your Ibotta account within 48 hours.

 78. Get Rewards for Eating Out with Seated